PretendoNetwork/Nimble/README.md

 Nimble is a Tiramisu setup module that patches various Nintendo Network URLs on a Wii U to use [Pretendo Network](https://pretendo.network) instead; as well as applying various in-game URL and security patches.
 It also (for the time being) bypasses SSL verification in most cases.

-Nimble's in-game patches are equivalent to [Inkay](https://github.com/PretendoNetwork/Inkay)'s patches.

 ## Dependencies

 The only supported configuration for Nimble is a console with Tiramisu and autoboot/coldboot.
-Aroma is untested at this time.
+For Aroma sytems, see [Inkay](https://github.com/PretendoNetwork/Inkay).

 ## Safety